pepijndevos/pepijndevos.github.com/_posts/2018-10-03-behavior-trees-are-concatenative-programs.markdown

 One noteworthy feature is that there is actually a separate stack per type.
 I think this is a good trade-off for a DSL, compared to the homogeneous stack of words seen in most stack-based languages.
 This limits your ability to have generic words like `swap` and `dup`, but allows dealing with many _things_, without too much stack juggling.
 Those details are mostly handled in the host language.

-Funny detail: I implemented is the [comma operator](https://suhr.github.io/papers/calg.html), which is like executing words in parallel.
+A funny detail I implemented is the [comma operator](https://suhr.github.io/papers/calg.html), which is like executing words in parallel.
 Much like Clojure's `juxt`.

 As a small example, something simple like `2 dupi addi 5 muli` will compile to the following (which GCC can basically optimize to `*out_0=20`)